Plotnine: Grammar of Graphics for Python

 In the above example, we mapped class to the color aesthetic, but we could have mapped class to the size aesthetic in the same way.
 In this case, the exact size of each point would reveal its class affiliation.
 We get a warning here, because mapping an unordered variable (class) to an ordered aesthetic (size) is not a good idea.

-Similarly, we could have mapped manufacturer to the alpha aesthetic, which controls the transparency of the points, or to the shape aesthetic, which controls the shape of the points.[7]
+Similarly, we could have mapped class to the alpha aesthetic, which controls the transparency of the points.

 For each aesthetic, you use aes() to associate the name of the aesthetic with a variable to display.
 The aes() function gathers together each of the aesthetic mappings used by a layer and passes them to the layer’s mapping argument.
 The syntax highlights a useful insight about x and y: the x and y locations of a point are themselves aesthetics, visual properties that you can map to variables to display information about the data.